December Constitution: Genesis

-No written constitution left in force, Austria was once again an absolute monarchy.
+No written constitution left in force, Austria lurched back towards a centralized monarchy.
 The empire, and with it the personal authority of the Emperor, was severely weakened by a series of diplomatic setbacks, the rise of civic nationalism, and the growing disaffection of the empire's Hungarian and Slavic subjects with the Habsburgs' rule.
 By 1860, Franz Joseph was forced to formally share power again.
 A new constitution, the 1860 October Diploma, granted more autonomy to the provinces and strengthened regional nobility;

 regional legislative and administrative authority would partially lie with each region's respective aristocracy.

 The October diploma proved to be too little, too late: it neither satisfied the nobles nor, in particular, the people of the Kingdom of Hungary.
 The 1861 February Patent made further concessions, again failing to pacify Hungary.

 Hungary had come close to independence during the 1848 revolutions, had been beaten into submission only with the help of the Russian Empire, and had lived under what effectively was a military dictatorship ever since.
 In 1866, Austria was defeated in the Austro-Prussian War and lost its claim to being the leading German state, plunging the Habsburg dynasty and their German-speaking realms into an unprecedented identity crisis.
 The monarch's moral authority gravely damaged once more, unrest in Hungary threatened to erupt again.
-His back to the wall, Franz Joseph saw no choice but grant Hungary all but full independence in the Austro-Hungarian Compromise of 1867.
+As a result, Franz Joseph granted Hungary all but full independence in the Austro-Hungarian Compromise of 1867.
 To prevent the empire's non-Hungarian ethnicities from demanding similar levels of autonomy, Franz Joseph then had to return to constitutionalism and vest the empire's peoples with participation rights in the legislative and administrative process.